unitaryfund/unitary.fund/src/content/blog/2023_collisions.md

 </div>

 The measured bitstrings look quite random, as if they were sampled from the uniform distribution over all the _D=2_<sup>_n_</sup> possible outcomes.
 However, **this is actually not true**!
 In fact, if the quantum circuit is sufficiently random, i.e., if it prepares some pure state _|ψ⟩_ which does not have any preferred orientation in the Hilbert space (Haar-random), the probability distribution of the possible measurement outcomes is not uniform.
 In practice, for a typical random state _|ψ⟩_, some bitstrings are slightly more likely than other bitstrings.
-This is a property of quantum mechanics and sets apart uniform random number sampling from random circuit sampling.
+This is a statistical property of random quantum states[^2].

 This effect is true for a "good" quantum computer having a sufficiently low level of noise.
 The more the computer is noisy, the more the distribution of the measurement outcomes becomes uniform.
 In the high-noise limit, the outcomes become uniformly distributed and the quantum computer behaves as a trivial classical random number generator.
 This fact can be turned into rigorous operational benchmarks such as the _cross-entropy benchmark_ [^2][^3] or the _quantum volume_[^4].
 Unfortunately, these methods require the classical computation of the ideal noiseless probabilities of all the possible bitstrings or, at least, of all the measured samples.
 In other words, it is possible to quantitatively distinguish quantum samples from uniform samples but you have to pay a classical computing cost which scales exponentially in _n_.